Genez-io/genez-io.github.io/content/posts/web3_app.md

 linkedIn: https://www.linkedin.com/in/andreia-irina-ocanoaia/
 thumbnail: /images/web3app.svg
 preview: In this tutorial, I am going to show you how to create your first Web3 application
+description: In this tutorial, I am going to show you how to create your first Web3 application
 ---
 <!-----